Lionel Terry

-Edward Lionel Terry (1873 – 20 August 1952) was a New Zealand white supremacist and murderer, incarcerated in psychiatric institutions after murdering a Chinese immigrant, Joe Kum Yung, in Wellington, New Zealand in 1905.
+Edward Lionel Terry (6 January 1873 – 20 August 1952) was an English white supremacist and murderer, incarcerated in psychiatric institutions after murdering a Chinese immigrant, Joe Kum Yung, in Wellington, New Zealand in 1905.

 Life before New Zealand

 Edward Lionel Terry was born in Sandwich, Kent in 1873.
 He was the son of Edward Terry and Frances Terry (nee Thompson).
 His father was a prosperous corn merchant in Kent, and later managed Pall Mall Real Estate.
 He was educated at Merton College in Wimbledon.

-He worked initially for the West Indies Gold Mining Corporation in London, and joined the Royal Regiment Artillery in 1892.
+Terry worked initially for the West Indies Gold Mining Corporation in London and joined the Royal Regiment Artillery in 1892.
 After his father secured his discharge in 1895, he became involved in successive itinerant occupations in South Africa, the United States, Canada and Australia.

-He travelled to the West Indies and climbed Mount Pelee in Martinique before it erupted, and spent weeks exploring the interior of Dominica, producing the first map of it.
+Terry travelled to the West Indies and climbed Mount Pelee in Martinique before it erupted, and spent weeks exploring the interior of Dominica, producing the first map of it.
 He served in a mounted police brigade in Bulawayo, Rhodesia, fighting against the Matabele in the Second Matabele War, taking part in fifteen engagements and being wounded twice.
 He took part in the ill-fated Jameson Raid, on 29 December 1895.

-In Canada he served as the secretary of a miner's union, and was outraged at how the Premier of British Columbia, James Dunsmuir, who was also a mine owner, hired Chinese labour for low wages in preference to Caucasians.

-He was also upset by the mine owners of South Africa importing Chinese coolies to work for low wages ahead of Caucasians.
+In Canada, Terry served as the secretary of a miner's union, and was outraged at how the Premier of British Columbia, James Dunsmuir, who was also a mine owner, hired Chinese labour for low wages in preference to Caucasians.
+Likewise, Terry was angered by the mine owners in South Africa importing Chinese coolies to work for low wages ahead of Caucasians.
 He was strongly in favour of the white working class of the British Empire and believed the British government, capitalists and Jewish financiers were destroying the Empire's future by using the working class like slaves, and also hiring non-white labour.

 Terry departed Canada for Australia via Hawaii, and after some time there moved to New Zealand.

 New Zealand: 1903-1905

-In New Zealand, Terry first worked for the Department of Lands and Survey in Auckland, before he tried to establish a horticultural market garden north of there.
+In New Zealand, Terry first worked for the Department of Lands and Survey in Auckland, before trying to establish a horticultural market garden north of there.
 In 1903, he worked as a Taihape bush feller, north of Palmerston North and Feilding, before recommencing employment with the Department of Lands and Survey as a surveyor, based in Mangonui, Northland in 1905.